deblasiolab/02-680_Documents/Notes/README.md

 ### Errata

 If you find a logical mistake, feel free to fork this repo, make the change and submit a pull request.
+Following [Don Knuth's](https://en.wikipedia.org/wiki/Knuth_reward_check) lead, bountys will be awarded for corrections submitted and approved.
+Please only submit the `.tex` files for pull requests.
+Unlike Dr. Knuth, the specific bounty amount is left purposefully ambiguous.